rmannibucau/batchee/README.md

 * encoding: output file encoding
 * configuration: the ObjectMapper configuration (comma separated list with for each config the syntax name=value.
 Name can be in DeserializationFeature, SerializationFeature and MapperFeature values and value is a boolean (true/false))
 * skipRoot: should root be written.
 If fieldNameGeneratorClass is not null it will use a root object and if not set root will be an array.
-* fieldNameGeneratorClass: if skipRoot is not true or null it will be used to generate the field name (and force the root to be an object). "default" means use "item1", "item2", ...
+* fieldNameGeneratorClass: if skipRoot is not true or null it will be used to generate the field name (and force the root to be an object). "default" means use "item1", "item2", ....
+Otherwise set a qualified name `org.apache.batchee.jackson.FieldNameGenerator`.

 Shortname: `jacksonJSonWriter`